michuW93/microsoft_azure_fundamentals/az-204/microsoft_azure-AZ-204-questions_answers-.md

 Which of the following should you configure the function app to use?
 Answer by dragging the correct options from the list to the answer area.
 Select and Place: Consumption pland and SendGrid binding

+63. You company has an on-premises deployment of MongoDB, and an Azure Cosmos DB account that makes use of the MongoDB API.
+You need to devise a strategy to migrate MongoDB to the Azure Cosmos DB account.
+You include the Data Management Gateway tool in your migration strategy. <b>mongorestore</b>

+64. You are developing an e-Commerce Web App.
+You want to use Azure Key Vault to ensure that sign-ins to the e-Commerce Web App are secured by using Azure App Service authentication and Azure Active
+Directory (AAD).
+What should you do on the e-Commerce Web App?
+Enable Managed Service Identity (MSI). - A managed identity from Azure Active Directory allows your app to easily access other AAD-protected resources such as Azure Key Vault.

+65. Your Azure Active Directory Azure (Azure AD) tenant has an Azure subscription linked to it.
+Your developer has created a mobile application that obtains Azure AD access tokens using the OAuth 2 implicit grant type.
+The mobile application must be registered in Azure AD.
+You require a redirect URI from the developer for registration purposes.
+No change required